thmxv/tx-lang-cxx/README.md

 ### To consider

+- Allow "var a = a;" in the case of shadowing and not assigning to self
 - Option to set maximum recursion level, starting stack and frame array size, and minimum memory consumption (do not round to next power of 2)
 - Optimize instruction_prt access (chapter 24 challenge) + benchmark